kv5h/tfvar-export/README.md

 # tfvar-export

-Set Terraform Cloud variables across Projects and Workspaces from outputs of current workspace.
+Set the Terraform Cloud variables across Projects and Workspaces from an output file.

 ## Motivation